 Thank you to all those who contacted me about the welfare of fish.

-All animals deserve protection whether on a farm, at home as a pet, at large in the wild or in the sea.
+All animals deserve protection – whether on a farm, at home as a pet, at large in the wild, or in the sea.

-The Humane League, Animal Equality UK and the RSPCA have all raised concerns about the environmental and welfare conditions surrounding fishing, including water quality, handling procedures, the density of fish being kept together in water, transport and methods of slaughter.
+The Humane League, Animal Equality UK and the RSPCA have all raised concerns about the environmental and welfare conditions surrounding fishing, including water quality, handling procedures, the density of fish being kept together in water, transport, and methods of slaughter.

-I supported the Animal Welfare (Sentience) Act 2022 and also strongly supported the inclusion of decapod crustaceans and cephalopod molluscs within its remit, which the Opposition called for from the beginning of the Act’s passage through Parliament.
+The Animal Welfare (Sentience) Act was passed in 2022 which recognised the sentience in UK law of any vertebrate, excluding homo sapiens.
+As fish are vertebrate, they would be included within this legislation.
+I supported this Act and also strongly supported the inclusion of decapod crustaceans and cephalopod molluscs within its remit, which the Opposition called for from the beginning of its passage through Parliament.

 Small trawler boat in the sea